programmfabrik/easydb-documentation/en/technical/plugins/plugins.md

     * called once for each object

   * `db_pre_update`
-    * called before objects is saved in the database
+    * called before objects are saved in the database
     * called for all objects at once

   * `db_pre_delete_one`